-In the president’s first 100 days in office, he has sparked debates, conversations and the biggest march in U.S. history.
+During the President Donald Trump's first 100 days in office, he has sparked debates, conversations and the biggest march in U.S. history.
 His first actions as president have left many of us feeling disappointed, fearful, anxious, angry and even more divided.
 But we are also confused.

 All of us, immigrants and natives alike, voted for what we believed in back in November.
 Our end goals are pretty similar, aren’t they?
 We want a future where everyone has a safe place to live and to create a happy life for ourselves.
 We voted for prosperity, for peace and for a safe place to raise our children.
 Each of us voted for leaders who we believed could do that.

 However, we have different ideas of how to obtain this goal.
 This has resulted in more feelings of divisiveness than ever before.
 But do not despair, this is the crucial time when we, as a collective nation, must take a deep breath and consider what it means to be an American.

 Think of this nation as a dinner table.
 There are quite a lot of guests invited, and many of them are from different cultures, religious and spiritual beliefs, backgrounds and experiences.
 We are all given an invitation to this dinner and are asked to bring a dish — some guests bring dal, enchiladas, brisket, pasta, pho, injera, shepherd’s pie, nigiri, goulash, spätzle and countless other flavors, textures and spices.
 Some of us are vegetarian or vegan, some of us are gluten-free, some are picky eaters, and some of us don’t mind at all what we eat.
 We are from all walks of life and from different socioeconomic statuses, yet we humbly come together to eat, drink and talk.
 We exchange ideas, crack jokes and enjoy one another’s company.
 We try some dishes we’ve never had before, and perhaps learn a few words in a new language.
 All of us are equal, and all of us are respectful and kind.